Key Takeaways

 Regulatory Uncertainty

-One of the biggest disadvantages of ICOs is regulatory uncertainty in the crypto industry.
-Many governments around the world have classified ICOs as securities offerings, leading to bans, lawsuits, or heavy scrutiny.
+One of the main drawbacks of ICOs is that they are subject to regulatory uncertainty in the sector.
+ICO: Many governments worldwide have labelled ICOs securities offerings, resulting in bans, lawsuits or severe scrutiny.

 Prone to Scams